nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Secure Job Execution and Result Retrieval 1bca27e6386580a785e4d5f7568dffca.md

 ```

-If this is set to fault the job can be posted as normal and then the private exposed URL can be gotten from a secure endpoint from the host.
+If this is set to true, the job can be posted as normal and then the private exposed URL can be obtained from a secure endpoint from the host.

 ```
 NODE_ID="${NODE_ID}"  # The host that picked up the job